Feasibility Study

 Hilo, HI

 Miko Meats is part of a multipartner collaboration to transform Hawai’i County’s agricultural value chain by enhancing its capacity to sustainably produce, aggregate, process, store, market and distribute local staple crops – while strengthening the social infrastructure that enables effective cooperation between farmers and with other value chain stakeholders.
-It owns a former meat processing facility equipped for smoking, cutting, and with cold storage – processing capacity that could be repurposed to resolve aggregation and processing bottlenecks and for agricultural business development.
-New Venture Advisors is conducting a feasibility study to identify potential partnerships, operating models, technical viability and actionable pathways for revitalization of this vastly underutilized regional asset in catalyzing the Hawai’i island food system.
+It owns a former meat processing facility that had been equipped for animal processing and cold storage – processing capacity that could be repurposed to resolve aggregation and processing bottlenecks and for agricultural business development.
+New Venture Advisors conducted a feasibility study to identify potential partnerships, operating models, technical viability and actionable pathways for revitalization of this vastly underutilized regional asset in catalyzing the Hawai’i island food system.
 (2022)

 Spartanburg Community Food Center Feasibility Study